pxr-merida/stackoverflowsurvey/README.md

 ## Usage

-You can draw conclusions by using multiple survey data from previous date:
+You can use analysis_stackoverflow.ipynb notebook to draw conclusions by using multiple survey data from previous date:

 _For more examples, please refer to the (https://gulayse.medium.com/who-are-these-stackoverflow-people-f7bc0e1c3b9a)_